zecure/shadowd/README.md

     make shadowd
     make install

-## Database
-Install and configure a database server.
-At the moment shadowd officially supports PostgreSQL and MySQL.
-Afterwards create a new user and database for shadowd and import the correct layout.

-If you are using PostgreSQL you can use `psql` to import the layout.

-    psql -Ushadowd shadowd < /usr/share/shadowd/pgsql_layout.sql

-If you are using MySQL you can use `mysql` to import the layout.
-The user requires the `CREATE ROUTINE` privilege.

-    mysql -ushadowd -p shadowd < /usr/share/shadowd/mysql_layout.sql

 # Configuration
-The installer copies the configuration file to */etc/shadowd/shadowd.ini*.
+During the installation the configuration file is copied to */etc/shadowd/shadowd.ini*.
 The file is annotated and should be self-explanatory.